gerr135/wann/src/README.md

 and makes use of more advance type composition and mixin techniques) are too fresh.
 This ideam might get revisited in a few years, if gnat starts behaving better.
 But for now the wann interfaces wiil rely on simple getters/setters.

+## NNet dynamics
+Additions are easy - we only add new entities and tie them to already existing indices..
+Deletions are much more tricky: what to do with indices throughout if we delete neuron?
+We can either
+1. update all the indices upon each neuron addition.
+Which may lead to major overhead (as each edletion may potentially lead to complete renumbering ~O(N^2)), but will keep the net always consistent.
+2. Alternatively we can just delete connections and leave neuron s is (marking it as deleted, say by its idx:=0).
+And then provide a prunning methods (call it Prune or Compact) that removes unconnected neurons and renumbers the ones still in the net..

+Stricktly speaking, we do not need every NeuronIndex to point to an active neuron.
+Layers would only contain active neurons anyway, and all calculations are done by layers.
+We can have a sparse indexing throughout.
+Except for layers, but these are dynamically updated on any topology change or recreated upon NNet overhaul completeion..

+This (sparse indexing) stands for IO as well: there may be an advantage in some situations to keep the NNet IO interface stable.
+In fact that will likely be desirable in the majority of situations - better to have some disconnects rather than reshuffling all the connections to the outside..